 Cleaning Up Once the Hunting Day Has Come to an End

 At the end of the day, hunting is incredibly rewarding, but it does require us getting down and dirty, so make sure you’re taking care of yourself in the backcountry.
-Your skin is your first line of defense, but little cuts and abrasions are inevitable, so keep them clean with a broad-spectrum hygiene solution, and keep them covered until they are fully healed.
+Your skin is your first line of defense, but little cuts and abrasions are inevitable, so keep them clean with a hygiene solution, and keep them covered until they are fully healed.

 For more information about Combat One personal cleaning system products, visit the products page on our website.
 We offer great prices so you can stock up on Combat One hygiene system supplies for your next backcountry hunting trip.
 Be careful out there!